Ensuring a Smooth Production Line from Case Sealer to Case Coder

 If your case sealer distributes faster than your case coder can print, then you’ll likely see misprints — the printing itself might come out distorted or skewed as well as potentially skipping the print on some boxes entirely.

-Old or mis-adjsuted hot melt sealers might leave angel hair that can interfere with case coding by becoming stuck to the printhead.
+Old or mis-adjusted hot melt sealers might leave angel hair that can interfere with case coding by becoming stuck to the printhead.
 Plus, there’s usually debris in the factory itself, and that debris can adhere itself onto the box or printhead.
 Inkjet printheads have small nozzles that eject tiny droplets of ink all at once, so dirt and angel hair can easily clog the machine if the printhead isn’t maintained.
 Unfortunately, the longer debris sits on a printhead, the harder it is to clean, so when debris goes ignored, the worse the code becomes and the more expensive it is to maintain the printhead.
 Often times you must look up-line to track down root cause of poor print.
 A clean running hot melt adhesive system is important to the health and operation of the entire packaging line.

 If your case sealer doesn’t have good control of the carton, then your box might come out misshapen or oblong.
 And once that happens, the information you need printed will be impacted.